 Shape

 - Rectangular sleeping bags are a perfect option for camping in hot, balmy climates.
-They are considered the most spacious and provide added room for people who move around a lot in their sleep, or larger adults.
-Unzipped they create an awesome makeshift doona and are quite cost effective.
+They're considered the most spacious and provide added room for people who move around a lot in their sleep, or larger adults.
+They create an awesome makeshift doona and are quite cost effective.

 - Mummy sleeping bags are the first choice for hikers and experienced mountaineers, fittingly named for their unique shape.
-Up to 80% of heat can be lost through the head, mummy sleeping bags come equip with a hood that can be pulled tight to retain warmth.
-Extremely compact and normally come with an added shell protection against the elements.
+Up to 80% of heat can be lost through the head, but mummy sleeping bags come equipped with a hood that can be pulled tight to retain warmth.
+This style is extremely compact and normally comes with an added shell protection against the elements.

 Filling